aryarahman2030/aryarahman2030.github.io/_posts/2021-09-23-databases.md

 ## Document

 ### MongoDB

+You might’ve heard of **MongoDB**.
+It was only founded in 2007 but it’s become very popular very quickly.
+It’s your classic document-based database.
+You give it some key-value fields in a json to filter down your results, and you have your results.
+It also has all the perks of nosql like high availability and sharding for horizontal scaling.

 At it’s most basic, an inserting an entry into a mongoDB table for blogs posts could look like:

 ```